LiveEngage-Examples/LiveEngageExamples/WebAppSDK/README.md

 You can view a live example here:[Lead Gen Send Email Widget](https://limitless-basin-7395.herokuapp.com/)

 # Marketo Example Widget
-This is an example Node.js widget of how you can integrate with Marketo by using the prechat survey information to to see if a lead exisits in the lead database, and to show how you can create a lead in the lead database.
+This is an example Node.js widget of how you can integrate with Marketo by using the prechat survey information to see if a lead exisits in the lead database, and to show how you can create a lead in the lead database.
 This widget uses the Marketo REST API to connect with the database.

 In order to use this widget you will need to have access to a Marketo instance.
 You will need to update the index.js file with the REST API credentials for your Marketo instance.

 You can view a live example here:[Marketo Create Lead Widget](https://powerful-ravine-2208.herokuapp.com)

+# Marketo Example Widget 2
+This is an example Node.js widget of how you can integrate with Marketo by using the prechat survey information from LiveEngage to create a lead in the lead database.
+This widget uses the Marketo Munchkin code and a xmlhttp POST to send the lead data to Marketo.

+In order to use this widget you will need to update the demo.html file with your Marketo information.

+### Contribution
+Thank you Mukthesh Saraf for providing this example widget.

 # Multi Media Widget
 This is an example of widget of how you can use the Web App SDK to send html code, send images, YouTube videos (sends an image of the video through chat that the visitor can click on to be taken to the YouTube video), and file sharing by using the Google Drive API.